 Did you know that…

-… more than 6,300 people are employed in cultural and creative industries in the Gothenburg region?
+… more than 4000 companies and approximately 14,000 employees (2016) are operative in cultural and creative industries in the Gothenburg region?

 … Electronic Arts' Ghost Games studio, which developed Need for Speed Rivals, is located in Gothenburg?